ShuBhamg0sain/c-assignment-coding/README.md

 * WAP to sort (in ascending order ) a matrix of size r X c row wise and column wise and display all three matrics.

+# Assignment 7

+## Question 1
+* WAP to create a two dimensional array of size r X c dynamically, store elements in it and find the sum of all the elements?

+## Question 2
+* WAP to sort N names in alphabetical order.
+Your program must use array of pointers to store the names?

+## Question 3
+* WAP using structures to store the records of N student of a class.
+The record contain: their names, roll nos, addresses and marks in five subjects.
+Find the highest marks obtained in each subject.
+Also find the name and roll no of the class topper?

+# Assignment 8
+## Question 1
+* Read a text file abc.txt and count the number of sentences, number of words and number of characters in it.
+A sentence can be terminated by (.), (!), or (?)

+## Question 2
+* WAP to read a text file info.txt and encode it using the following rules into a new file secret.txt, a)Each alphabet is replaced by its next alphabet in sequence, b)Each space to be replaced by $ sign, c)All numeric digits and special chars must remain unchanged

+## Question 3
+* WAP to create a data file stud.txt that stores the marks obtained in four different subjects by each student in a batch of 30 students .
+Then read this file, calculate the percentage of marks and store it in a new file results.dat along with the student�s name